roaked/roaked.github.io/content/docs/2code/3sint/_index.md

 weight: 3
 ---

-# Leveraging Language Characteristics for Automated Detection of Fake News in Portuguese Social Media
+# Language Characteristics for Detection of Fake News

 ## A Growing Case